robocorp/robotframework-lsp/robocorp-code/docs/develop.md

 To do that, in the command line, make sure you're at the root folder of this project:
 (say, something as: X:\vscode-robot\robotframework-lsp)

-Then run the commands below (considering that you have a Python 3 in your path):
+Then run the commands below (considering that you have a Python 3.8 in your path):

-Note: the commands below consider you're using Windows (please adjust slashes/path to activate accordingly in OSes).
+In Windows:

 python -m venv .venv
 .venv/Scripts/activate.bat